vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 ### Limitations

-This first work proposes a novel use of recommendation systems for the recommendation of elements in MOBA games.
+This first work proposes a novel use of recommendation systems for the recommendation of items in MOBA games.
 However, there are some limitations to address:

-* Models do not take advantage of relevant information about the context of the parties.
+* Models do not take advantage of relevant information about the context of the matches.
 For example, it may be useful to use information from roles or teams.
 * In the context of MOBA games, an explanation of why a recommendation is given would be desirable.

 If you want to explore the systems, you could find them here: https://github.com/vgaraujov/RecSysLoL